isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2024-02-05-post-Second Reading Speech by Senior Parliamentary Secretary Rahayu Mahzam on the Criminal Procedure (Mis.md

 {:start="37"}
 37. In 2010, we introduced a framework for pre-trial disclosure in the CPC, namely the Criminal Case Disclosure Regime, which is commonly referred to as the “CCD regime”.

-<ul>(a) The CCD regime formalised a framework for the Prosecution and Defence to sequentially disclose and exchange relevant information about their respective cases before trial.</ul>
+<p style="margin-left: 40px">(a) The CCD regime formalised a framework for the Prosecution and Defence to sequentially disclose and exchange relevant information about their respective cases before trial.</p>
 <ul>(b) This has led to greater transparency and consistency, and has been welcomed by all sides – the Judiciary, the Defence and the Prosecution.</ul>

 {:start="38"}